cpanel/elevate/docs-website-src/content/blockers.md

 * The script must run from the `/scripts` directory and use `/usr/local/cpanel/scripts` when called.
 * The script must be up to date.

 We **strongly** recommend that you have multiple ways to access your server before you attempt to upgrade.
 This ensures you're not locked out of the server if your primary access method does not work.
-Ways to access your server may include the following methods:
+You could access your server by many methods, including the following methods:
   * `root` SSH access to the system.
   * Direct physical access to the console.
   * IPMI remote console access.
   * A virtual console through a hypervisor.
-  * A custom system based on one of previous methods, made available by your server provider.
+  * A custom system based on one of previous methods, made available by your hosting provider.

 ## Identify blockers

-To identify many blockers, [download the `elevate-cpanel`] script and run the following command:
+To identify many blockers, [download the `elevate-cpanel`](https://cpanel.github.io/elevate/getting-started/#updating-your-server) script and run the following command:

 ```
  /scripts/elevate-cpanel --check`